ozby/simplebackend/README.md

 ### Authorization

 SimpleBackend includes a rule engine which makes it easy to implement an attribute-based access control (ABAC).
-By default, both reads and events are denied, so you need to add rules that explicitly allows users to do stuff.
+By default, both reads and events are denied, so you need to add positive rules that explicitly allows users to do stuff.

 ABAC is quite flexible and can easily be used to only check for roles if you prefer role-based access control (RBAC).